 At the start of a virtual workshop last week, a teacher sent me a note in the chat saying that she wanted to quit.
 She was frustrated and exhausted.
 This is a sentiment I’ve repeatedly heard this year as I work with educators who are teaching online, on hybrid schedules, or juggling the demands of […]

-One reason I am such a big advocate for blended learning is that using the various models allow me to spend more time on the aspects of my job that I enjoy and feel are most valuable for students.
+One reason I am an advocate for blended learning is that using the various models allows me to spend more time on the aspects of my job that I enjoy and feel are most valuable for students.
 I don’t want to waste precious class time talking at my students.
-I want to sit […]
+I want to sit next to […]